 - Consider the whole person.
 The ASAM Criteria helps facilitate connections with individualized care through a holistic view of the individual.
 It recognizes that the causes and facilitators of addiction are multidimensional and considers an individual's risks, strengths, and resources when determining the best course of care. - Design treatment for the specific person.
 The ASAM Criteria recognizes that prevention and treatment cannot be a "one size fits all" approach.
 Every individual's treatment plan is based on their unique needs and may vary in the type or intensity of services. - Individualized treatment timeline.
 Some programs, states, and payers prescribe or design a benefit based on a predetermined length of time for treatment (for example, a "28-day program").
-The ASAM Criteria considers treatment length in the context of an individual's progress and evolving needs. - Addiction is a chronic condition that should be treated with a chronic care model.
+The ASAM Criteria promotes treatment length that is responsive to an individual's progress and evolving needs. - Addiction is a chronic condition that should be treated with a chronic care model.
 Individuals can and should move across different levels of care in a continuum based on their current needs.
-As they progress in treatment, an individual should move toward less intensive services; if they do not progress or even worsen, they may need more intensive services.
+As they progress in treatment, an individual should move toward less intensive services; if they do not progress or even worsen, they may need more intensive services. - Co-occurring capability.
+Co-occurring mental health conditions are an expectation among patients with SUD, not an exception.
+All treatment programs should be co-occurring capable at minimum.
+This means they should be able to manage mild to moderate acuity, instability, and/or functional impairment due to mental health concerns.
+All programs should have staff with the necessary training and experience to assess, triage, and provide symptom management support for patient' mental health concerns.

-Currently, The ASAM Criteria includes standards for a multidimensional assessment for determining an individual's specific needs and informing service planning and treatment across a continuum of care.
-The assessment reviews six major dimensions of an individual's circumstances and history (Figure 1), generating information that can be used for the determination of the appropriate level of care within the ASAM continuum of care.
-This continuum of care includes five broad levels ranging from early intervention to medically managed intensive inpatient services (Figure 2).
-Each level of care is characterized by the level of direct medical management that can be provided; the structure, safety and security required by the individuals receiving care; and the intensity of services that are delivered.
-The ASAM Criteria recognizes that many people with SUD have co-occurring mental health conditions, and identifies specific needs of specialized populations such as people with intellectual or developmental disabilities and adolescents.
+The ASAM Criteria defines two types of multidimensional assessment for determining an individual's specific needs and informing service planning.
+The Level of Care Assessment is used to determine the recommended level of care.
+The Treatment Planning Assessment is used to develop an individualized treatment plan.
+The ASAM Criteria assessments include six dimensions and define key subdimensions that inform level of care recommendations and treatment Planning.
+During the Level of Care Assessment, the subdimensions in bold in Figure 1 inform the level of care recommendation and initial treatment for immediate needs.
+All subdimensions are considered for treatment planning purposes.
+This continuum of care includes four broad levels ranging from long term remission monitoring to medically managed intensive inpatient services (Figure 2).
+Each level of care is characterized by the level of direct medical monitoring or management that can be provided; the structure, safety and security required by the individuals receiving care; and the intensity of services that are delivered.
+The ASAM Criteria recognizes that many people with SUD have co-occurring mental health conditions, and defines standards for co-occurring enhanced (COE) levels of care.
 The ASAM Criteria also recognizes that nonmedical contributors such as social and economic factors influence the risk for developing SUD, treatment needs, and health outcomes of people with SUD.